Parallel programming model: Stream Parallelism

+for applications with continuous data streams or pipelined computations.

 Implicit parallelism

 As with implicit process interaction, an implicit model of parallelism reveals nothing to the programmer as the compiler, the runtime or the hardware is responsible.
 For example, in compilers, automatic parallelization is the process of converting sequential code into parallel code, and in computer architecture, superscalar execution is a mechanism whereby instruction-level parallelism is exploited to perform operations in parallel.

 Terminology

 Parallel programming models are closely related to models of computation.
 A model of parallel computation is an abstraction used to analyze the cost of computational processes, but it does not necessarily need to be practical, in that it can be implemented efficiently in hardware and/or software.
 A programming model, in contrast, does specifically imply the practical considerations of hardware and software implementation.

 A parallel programming language may be based on one or a combination of programming models.
 For example, High Performance Fortran is based on shared-memory interactions and data-parallel problem decomposition, and Go provides mechanism for shared-memory and message-passing interaction.